emanguy/ObsidianRyneCampaign/Session Notes/Gravity Hold.md

 Answer: force damage

 ### Drum tower on outer wall East
+"A friendly gesture, a kindly word, foes reconsider, whenever it’s heard.
+Give me this, and I shall wake, but fail to please and I shall break."

 ### Inner Bailey East
 "I unlock as all doors do, a turn of the key should let you right through"